 The Center is affiliated with and supports a registered student organization, the Writing Circle.
 This student organization invites all university students to participate in activities that support writing and teaching writing, and it allows members to apply for student funds to support on-campus activities and conference travel.

-During the academic year, the Center is open on campus 112 hours weekly among the three sites: Sunday 5:00 p.m. to 9 p.m., Monday through Thursday 9:00 a.m. to 9:00 p.m., Friday 9:00 a.m. to 1:00 p.m., and Saturday 11 a.m. to 3 p.m.
+During the academic year, the Center is open nearly 100 hours per week between the two sites: Sunday 5:00 p.m. to 9 p.m., Monday through Thursday 9:00 a.m. to 9:00 p.m., Friday 9:00 a.m. to 1:00 p.m.
 The online service operates continuously during the year (24/7, excluding major holidays, with a 2-day turn-around time for submitted papers).
-The on-campus Center is also open in summer, but hours are substantially reduced (approximately 10 to 15 hours/week).
+The on-campus Center is also open in summer, depending on need and staff availability.